AluChiamaka/git-lessaon/README.md

-this is just a lesson about hosting directory to github
+this is just a lesson about hosting directory to githubadd info to git-lesson